-As of December 31, 2015, the Company had two stock incentive plans which qualified as stock based compensation plans.
-During the years ended December 31, 2015, 2014, and 2013, approximately \$3.3 million, \$1.6 million, and \$1.5 million of stock based compensation expense was recorded, respectively.
-The Company has historically granted equity based awards to both its management group and members of the Company's board of directors on an annual basis, and expects to continue providing equity awards to these groups for the foreseeable future.
-The Company also provides grants of equity based awards when new members of the management group begin their employment, or when new board of director members join the Company.
-As of December 31, 2015, total future compensation cost related to non-vested awards not yet recognized was approximately \$3.0 million net of estimated forfeitures, with a weighted average expense recognition period of 2.3 years.
+As of December 31, 2016, the Company had three stock incentive plans under which awards were outstanding, which qualified as stock based compensation plans.
+During the years ended December 31, 2016, 2015, and 2014, approximately \$2.0 million, \$3.3 million, and \$1.6 million of stock based compensation expense was recorded, respectively.
+The Company has historically granted equity based awards to both its management group and members of the Company's board of directors on an annual basis under stockholder-approved plans, and expects to continue providing equity awards to these groups for the foreseeable future.
+The Company also provides grants of equity based awards when new members of the management group begin their employment, or when new members join the Company's board of directors.
+As of December 31, 2016, total future compensation cost related to non-vested awards not yet recognized was approximately \$3.1 million net of estimated forfeitures, with a weighted average expense recognition period of 2.4 years.
 Future compensation expense recognition for new equity based award grants will vary depending on the timing and size of new awards granted, changes in the market price or volatility of our common stock, changes in risk-free interest rates, or if actual forfeitures vary significantly from initial estimates.